-This uncertainty has been made particularly acute by the position of ESMA that both private and public (i.e. listed on an EU main exchange) transactions need to use prescribed data templates; the issue would be less of a concern if the templates only applied to public transactions.
+This uncertainty has been made particularly acute by the position of ESMA that both private and public (i.e. EU main exchange listed) transactions need to use prescribed data templates; this issue would be less of a concern if the templates only applied to public transactions.
 In the absence of guidance and clarification from the regulators, the market has yet to adopt a consensus approach on these issues.